dimitri-nicolo/calico/master/usage/troubleshooting/faq.md

 of the routed traffic within the {{site.prodname}} network (the source and destination compute hosts).

-This model is substantially more robust to failure than a centralised firewall-based model.
+This model is substantially more robust to failure than a centralized firewall-based model.
 In particular, the {{site.prodname}} approach has no
 single-point-of-failure: if the device enforcing the firewall has failed then so has one of the workloads involved in the traffic (because the